DataDog/integrations-core/nginx/README.md

   ```

-Reload NGINX to enable the status or api endpoint.
-(There's no need for a full restart)
+Reload NGINX to enable the status or API endpoint.
+There's no need for a full restart.

 `sudo nginx -t && sudo nginx -s reload`